Keyboard shortcuts

 }

-More informations on the project github page.
+More information is available on the project's GitHub page.

 use bevy::prelude::*;